Does Cannabis Boost or Suppress Your Immune System?

 As far as adaptive immune function is concerned, the role of cannabinoids in its modulation is less clear.
 Perhaps one of the most demonstrative pieces of evidence for this is in cancer.
 For example, one study reported differential effects on cancer progression depending on the dose of cannabinoids: low-dose were pro-proliferative in cancer cells, while higher doses were anti-proliferative and pro-apoptotic.

-It is important to note that adaptive immunity is involved in recognizing, attacking and cleaning up cancer cells.
+It is important to note that adaptive immunity regulates our body’s recognizing, attacking, and cleaning up, cancer cells.
 This study highlights a potential bimodal action of cannabinoids on cancer cell growth, where the effect is dose dependent.
-Therefore, it is tempting to speculate that cancer growth is arrested, and adaptive immunity boosted at higher doses of cannabinoids (micromolar range).
+Therefore, we can speculate that cancer growth arrests, and adaptive immunity boosts, at higher doses of cannabinoids (micromolar range).

-However, another concern about using cannabinoids in cancer treatment is due to their reported immunosuppressive actions via CB2 receptor stimulation in immune cells.
-THC has been reported to exert immunosuppressive effects in vitro and in vivo on macrophages and T cells of the immune system.
+However, another concern about using cannabinoids in cancer treatment comes from their reported immunosuppressive actions via stimulating the CB2 receptor in immune cells.
+Scientists report that THC exerts immunosuppressive effects in vitro and in vivo on macrophages and T cells of this system system.

-This might be explained by changes in the cannabinoid receptor levels in cancer.
-CB1 receptor has been shown to be reduced in malignant cells.
+Changes in the cannabinoid receptor levels of cancer patients might explain this.
+CB1 receptors have been shown to be reduced in malignant cells.
 In liver cancer, higher abundance of CB1 and CB2 receptor correlated with improved prognosis.

-Cannabinoid signaling keeps innate immunity in check, which is as important as having the ability to boost immune function.
-After all, inflammatory environment is associated with development of a myriad of other disease, including cancer.
+Cannabinoid signaling keeps innate immunity in check.
+This is important knowledge, as it gives us the ability to boost this system’s function.
+After all, inflammatory environments associate with the development of a myriad of other diseases, including cancer.
 We just may have struck gold with the discoveries surrounding the anti-inflammatory properties of cannabinoids.